How to serve a Subpoena on UOW

 If you do not intend the Subpoena to be that broad, please limit the list records that you actually want, such as academic transcripts and documents held by the Student Services Division and relevant faculty regarding the student’s academic progress.

-The University expects to receive a minimum of $30.00 conduct money.
-Conduct money can be provided in the form or a cheque payable to University of Wollongong.
-Electronic funds transfer is also available.
-Contact email@example.com to arrange this form of payment.
+The University expects to receive a minimum of $30.00 of conduct money.
+Conduct money can be provided via the online payment portal.
+If you require an alternative payment method (i.e. cheque or electronic funds transfer) please contact firstname.lastname@example.org

 The University may also charge additional compliance costs where the processing of the subpoena exceeds a reasonable timeframe.
 In these circumstances, the University will contact you to discuss payment of the additional costs.